SimplexCC/sell-docs/source/includes/reference/_crypto-check-get-status.md

 ## p/REST ##

-If you supply a p/REST endpoint for this API, then in order to poll for the status of crypto-check's Simplex will use
+If you supply a p/REST endpoint for this API, then in order to poll for the status of crypto-checks Simplex will use
 <span class="http-verb http-get">GET</span> `https://${YOUR_API_URL}/crypto-check-get-status`

 ## MsgQueue ##